jon-hanson/ScalaPT/readme.md

 # Usage

-The project is written entirely in Scala and builds with the supplied SBT build file.
+The project is written entirely in Scala (v2.11.8), builds with the supplied SBT (v0.3.11) build file, and runs on Java 1.8.0.

 Once built, run the `scalapt.MainFrame` class, which accepts the following optional arguments: